adonisjs/v6-docs/content/docs/fundamentals/adonisrc_file.md

 {
   "assetsBundler": {
     "name": "vite",
+    "devServer": {
+      "command": "vite",
+      "args": []
+    },
+    "build": {
-    "devServerCommand": "vite",
+      "command": "vite",
-    "buildCommand": "vite build"
+      "args": ["build"]
+    },
   }
 }
 ```

 - `name` - The name of the asset bundler you use.
 It is required for display purposes.
-- `devServerCommand` - The command to start the development server.
+- `devServer.*` - The command and its arguments to start the development server.
-- `buildCommand` - The command to run for creating the production build.
+- `build.*` - The command and its arguments to to create the production build.